tensorflow/gan/tensorflow_gan/examples/README.md

 We run the network on the CIFAR10 dataset.

 ## Self-Attention GAN
 <a id='self_attention_gan'></a>

 Author: Yoel Drori, Augustus Odena, Joel Shor

 An implementation of
 [Self-Attention Generative Adversarial Networks](https://arxiv.org/abs/1805.08318).
 The generator produces downsampled ImageNet images.
+It can be trained on GPU or cloud TPU.